 The Emergency Preparedness for Teaching and Learning (EPTL) Programme prepares instructors and students for online teaching and learning, in the event of unforeseen emergency situations or prolonged school closure where there are no face-to-face lessons.

-Faculty members who joined SMU on or after 1st January 2017 are required to attend an EPTL workshop and implement a synchronous WebEx online lesson by end-December of the following calendar year.
+Faculty members who joined SMU on or after 1st January 2017 are required to attend an EPTL workshop and implement a synchronous Zoom/WebEx online lesson by end-December of the following calendar year.
 For example, faculty members who join SMU on 1st July 2018 shall fulfil the requirements by 31st December 2019.
 They will indicate the preferred EPTL implementation week for the upcoming teaching term through the Teaching Preference Survey sent out by the Office of Registrar.

 To support faculty who wish to find out how peers engage their students in an online environment via the WebEx platform, CTE has developed a set of WebEx best practices e-bulletin and a quick guide for easy reference.

 For make-up classes due Public Holidays, Instructors are allowed two options of doing make-up classes: (i) online teaching (through online delivery via Zoom/WebEx) ; or (ii) in-class teaching arranged by the Office of Registrar.

 The committee was set up in December 2014 to provide strategic leadership in steering and implementing the EPTL measures in SMU.
 It comprises of representatives from each school including the Centre for English Communication (CEC), CTE, and IITS.
 For queries, please contact your school representative.
 Click here for the list of committee members.